Engin-Boot/pong-stage-Royarunimb12/README.md

 It must be possible for a team of three or more developers to work simultaneously on new features.

-Avoid getting into situations where two developers need to change the same module - even though they are working on different features.

-## For Extended Development

-When a client asks for a new feature, we add a new module, without having to change existing modules.

-Is your solution able to do that?

 ## Stages